How to Buy a House at an Auction Without Having Cash

 A foreclosure auction gives a homebuyer the chance to save money.
 Lenders who foreclose on homes and then sell them at auction may be willing to let go of the home for significantly less than the market value.
 The amount a buyer can save varies depending on the supply of foreclosures; when there aren’t many foreclosures, the discounts available at foreclosure sales aren’t as steep as they might be at another time.

-In early 2021, “the foreclosure market is almost dried up,” says John Durham, a top agent in McDonough, Georgia with 20 years of experience, including many purchases at auctions.
+Distressed sales, which include properties in foreclosure and short sales, accounted for only 2% of total sales in April 2024, reports the National Association of Realtors® (NAR).
+“The foreclosure market is almost dried up,” says John Durham, a top agent in McDonough, Georgia, with 23 years of experience, including many purchases at auctions.

 When housing prices are especially strong, homeowners typically have lots of equity in their homes.
 And then if they start having trouble making mortgage payments, they are much more likely to sell those homes via the traditional route than to let the home be foreclosed on.